 #4: We Sell your Site

 I would avoid this website.
-It’s interface is currently broken and there’s 0 websites for sale on it right now – just 2 that have sold and 2 with sales pending that are on the very high side price-wise:
+Its interface is currently broken and there are 0 websites for sale on it right now – just 2 that have sold and 2 with sales pending that are on the very high side price-wise: